Text Classification: an exploration of different representations and learning algorithms

 pip install -U torchdata

-Note: If this part of the code hangs, simply restart your kernel and rerun, sometimes importing packages multiple times can create a problem!
+Note: If this part of the code hangs more than a minute, restart your kernel and rerun, sometimes importing packages multiple times can create a problem!

 In [ ]: